How to Create a Secure Non-Disclosure Agreement (NDA)

 What Is a Non-Disclosure Agreement (NDA) and When Do You Need One?

-Within this agreement, the parties are clearly defined: the Disclosing Party is the individual or entity sharing the proprietary information, and the Receiving Party is the one who agrees to keep that information secret.
-It is critical to understand that an NDA protects clearly defined confidential information—such as trade secrets, financial data, or customer lists—rather than abstract ideas, which typically cannot be legally protected.
+The two roles in an NDA are clearly defined: the Disclosing Party is the entity sharing proprietary information, and the Receiving Party is the entity that agrees to maintain its secrecy.
+A well-drafted NDA protects clearly scoped confidential information — such as trade secrets, financial projections, customer lists, and source code — rather than abstract ideas, which cannot be legally protected in most jurisdictions.

 Types of NDAs: Unilateral vs. Bilateral